TonyBUK/AoC/README.md

 - Or more likely googling: Advent of Code [Day] [Year]
   - And then visiting the Reddit thread this brings up.
 This also has the benefit of providing a huge range of solutions, especially in the "overachieving" category, i.e. fastest solution, smallest solution, solution written in the most esoteric language and so on, and of course you can always ask questions!

-Also as a trigger warning, I *despise* Python's indentation scoping rule, so get used to seeing "#end" all over the place to make me at least think it bookends scope.
-Also my background is more procedural programming than object orientation, so my code will reflect that (my day job is typically embedded C).
-Typically I only use classes to encapsulate a thing, especially if I think it would benefit from RAII/resource ownership, but my go-to isn't make all things classes.

 It's going to take a while to fully populate this, as whilst I have solved all (as of writing) 350 stars, I do want to take some time on each to re-factor.
 Also, the majority of the code is in Python/Ruby/Other, so some effort is going to be needed (post cleanup) to port to C and C++.

 Also not everything will be a straight port.
 What I'm going for is writing the solutions for each challenge that is the most natural way (to me) of implementing a solution for the language at hand.
 This will mean Python/C++ will mostly follow each other, but occasionally C will diverge.
 That's not to say the C methods couldn't be used in Python/C++, more that it'd be weird to go that route.
 As I said, I'm certainly not trying to bias any language, but likewise I don't want to write unrealistic implementations for the sake of feature parity/lowest common denominator coding across languages.